ampproject/amphtml/AMP_CACHE_GUIDELINES.md

 12. Respects all resource deletions within a reasonable timeframe.

 13. Uses a stale-while-revalidate caching model and reasonable min cache time (such as in the order of single digit minutes) is allowed.
 For example, as per [Google AMP Cache updates](https://developers.google.com/amp/cache/overview#google-amp-cache-updates), "[the cache] uses the origin's caching headers, such as Max-Age, as hints in deciding whether a particular document or resource is stale.
-When a user makes a request for something that is stale, that request causes a new copy to be fetched, so that the next user gets fresh content.":
+When a user makes a request for something that is stale, that request causes a new copy to be fetched, so that the next user gets fresh content":

-    8. The cache is allowed to serve stale content independent of HTTP caching headers.
+    13.1.
+The cache is allowed to serve stale content independent of HTTP caching headers.
 It must make reasonable efforts to keep the cache contents fresh and must revalidate content after serving stale responses.

-    9. Observes the [cache-response-directive = public, max-age](http://www.freesoft.org/CIE/RFC/2068/164.htm) source caching headers.

 ## Guidelines: Crawling